Canop/broot/website/docs/install.md

 If you want a custom compilation, have a look at the [optional features documentation](https://github.com/Canop/broot/blob/master/features.md).

+!!!
+Note
+	If there's a compilation error, it usually means you have an old version of the compiler, and you should update it (for example with `rustup update`).

 # Third party repositories

 Those packages are maintained by third parties and may be less up to date.